stonier/py_trees-release/doc/the_crazy_hospital.rst

 Trees
 -----

-* When designing your tree, stub them out with nonsense behaviours.
-  Focus on descriptive names, composite types and render dot graphs to accelerate the design process (especially when collaborating).
 * Make sure your pre/post tick handlers and visitors are all very light.
-* A good tick-tock rate for higher level decision making is around 1-500ms.
+* A good tick-tock rate for higher level decision making is around 500ms.